wink-link/winklink-doc/docs/en/vrf.md

  * @dev USAGE
  *
  * @dev Calling contracts must inherit from VRFV2WrapperConsumerBase.
 The consumer must be funded
- * @dev with enough LINK to make the request, otherwise requests will revert.
+ * @dev with enough WINK to make the request, otherwise requests will revert.
 To request randomness,
  * @dev call the 'requestRandomness' function with the desired VRF parameters.
 This function handles
  * @dev paying for the request based on the current pricing.
  *